-Every month Kate Edwards writes her Cob Diary in the Norfolk magazine Eco Echo.
-In case you missed any of her news, here are some of her past diary entries.
+Every month Kate Edwards used to write her Cob Diary in the Norfolk magazine Eco Echo.
+They are full of useful information on cob building so here are some of her past diary entries for you to read.

 Kate’s Cob Diary March 2009